-Annual Employment Equalities Data - Session 16/17 and Session 17/18.
-Data has been collected and presented for these two sessions to allow comparisons and identifications of potential trends.
-The data covers the following protected characteristics: Sex; Race; Disability; Age; Religion or belief; Sexual Orientation and Marital Status.
+13.7 Annual Employment Equalities Data

+Data for sessions 2018-19 and 2019-20 has been collected and presented for these two sessions to allow comparisons and identifications of potential trends.
+The data covers the following protected characteristics:

+- Sex

+- Race

+- Disability

+- Age

+- Religion or belief

+- Sexual Orientation

+- Marital Status

-Data arising from the following processes is analysed and reference is made to the college population and 2011 local and national census data (where available): New employees; Internal Appointments; Recruitment Applications; Grievances and Leavers.
+Data arising from the following processes is analysed and reference is made to the college population and 2011 local and national census data (where available).

+- New employees

+- Internal Appointments

+- Recruitment Applications

+- Leavers

-Capability and Conduct Hearings (given the statistical relevance of this data a qualitative review is undertaken during the policy review process rather than the presentation of data for these matters.)
+Grievances, Capability and Conduct Hearings (given low numbers and the statistical relevance of this data a qualitative review is undertaken during the policy review process rather than the presentation of data for these matters)

 The data collected and analysed is based on all staff contracted within the specific academic session (rather than the 'as at' figure recorded in Table 1) and records headcount.
-Information is held centrally in relation to the protected characteristic Pregnancy and Maternity and it has been identified that a gap exists in the college's central monitoring in relation to gender reassignment.
+Information is held centrally in relation to the protected characteristic Pregnancy and Maternity, and it has been identified that a gap exists in the college's central monitoring in relation to gender reassignment.

 It should be noted that the census information is based upon the entire population whereas the college staff population is that of working age.
-Although we are to some extent not comparing like with like, the comparison is considered to be helpful in relation to highlighting some areas which may require some further investigation.
+Although we are to some extent not comparing like with like, the comparison is helpful in relation to highlighting some areas which may require may some further investigation.